 Kerstin believes: Language learning is for everyone, not just young, rich, smart, privileged people

-Kerstin is hosting the Women in Language event, together with Lindsay and our next inspiring woman language learner…
+Kerstin is hosting the Women in Language event, together with Lindsay and our next inspiring female language learner…

 3. Shannon Kennedy from Eurolinguiste